aicip/SatMAE/README.md

   - lambda
   - compositional

-The following measurements use `reversible=True` and `FusedMLP` arguments in Transformer block.
+The following measurements use `reversible=True` and `MLP` arguments in Transformer block.
 This helps save memory but impacts step time negatively.

 - fourier_mix